Setar

-A setar (سهتار, /fa/) (lit: "Three Strings") is a stringed instrument, a type of lute used in Persian traditional music, played solo or accompanying voice.
+A setar (سهتار, /fa/, lit: "Three Strings") is a stringed instrument, a type of lute used in Persian traditional music, played solo or accompanying voice.
 It is a member of the tanbur family of long-necked lutes with a range of more than two and a half octaves.
-Originally a three stringed instrument, a fourth string was added by Mushtaq Ali Shah by the mid 19th century.
+Originally a three stringed instrument, the addition of a fourth string is commonly credited to Sufi mystic and musician Moshtaq Ali Shah.
 It is played with the index finger of the right hand.

-It has been speculated that the setar originated in Persia by the 9th century AD A more conservative estimate says "it originated in the 15th century, or even earlier."
+It has been speculated that the setar originated in Persia by the 9th century AD.
+A more conservative estimate says "it originated in the 15th century, or even earlier".

 Although related to the tanbur, in recent centuries, the setar has evolved so that, musically, it more closely resembles the tar, both in tuning and playing style.

 Etymology

 According to Curt Sachs, Persians chose to name their lutes around the word tar, meaning string, combined with a word for the number of strings.
 Du + tar is the 2-stringed dutār, se + tar is the 3-stringed setār, čartar (4 strings), pančtār (5 strings).

 The modern Iranian instrument's name سهتار setâr is a combination of سه se—meaning "three"—and تار târ—meaning "string", therefore the word gives the meaning of "three-stringed" or "tri-stringed".

 In spite of the instrument's name implying it should have three strings, the modern instrument actually has four strings.
-One was added in the 19th century.
-Strings however are grouped so that musicians are still dealing with three groups or courses of strings, instead of four separately played strings.
+An additional string between the middle and top string was added around the 19th century.
+This addition is commonly credited to Sufi mystic and musician Moshtaq Ali Shah based on the attributions by traditional musical authorities such as Abolhasan Saba and Ruhollah Khaleqi.
+The Strings however are grouped so that musicians are still dealing with three groups or courses of strings, instead of four separately played strings.